OpenClaw Multi-Model Setup: Stop Burning Money on the Wrong Model

 Most OpenClaw users pick one model and use it for everything.
 That’s like hiring a senior architect to sweep the floors.

 I run four model tiers in my production setup.
 Each one handles what it’s good at.
 The expensive model only touches work that requires judgment.
-Everything else runs on cheaper or free alternatives.
+Everything else runs on cheaper alternatives.
 The result: better output quality AND lower costs.

 Here’s the exact setup.